richardju97/supply-chain/README.md

 #Functions
 (Describe Functions here)

-#To Do:
+#Expansion Plans:
 1. Possibly connect to a database system to access existing information
+2. Create a Python Wrapper for real world usage (need to be able to call functions from outside of test case script)
+3. Create a GUI to improve User Friendliness (possibly still python)